SAEMC/Commit-Automator/README.md

 # In the Crontab editor (via '$ crontab -e')

 # When you get the schedule and path of 'cron4commit.sh' fixed once,
-# you might be never worry about the paths of
+# you might never worry about the paths of
 # the directory of new repository, Python runtime, etc.
 # So I love this way